 High endemism and low biodiversity are often a characteristic of island habitats.
 Cocos Island hosts around 235 species of plant with roughly 30% being endemic.
 There are 362 known species of insect with 18% being endemic.
 There are two land reptiles, an anole lizard (Anolis townsendii) and a gecko (Sphaerodactylus pacificus), both endemic.
 Amphibians are absent, which is not uncommon on islands far from continental landmasses.

 Seven species of land bird have been recorded, among them, the Cocos cuckoo, Cocos flycatcher, and Cocos finch are all listed as vulnerable by IUCN and are endemic.
 Cocos Island is considered one of the 27 areas of avian endemism in Central America and the Caribbean because these endemic birds’ limited range confines them to this ecoregion alone.
 There are no native mammals on the island: the pigs, deer, goats, cats, and rats were introduced by humans.

 The entire island was declared a National Park and Biological Reserve by the government of Costa Rica in 1978 and a World Heritage Site by UNESCO in 1997.
 Most of the island’s natural habitat can be considered intact, despite the negative influence of introduced plants and animals.
 The low relative biodiversity and isolation of this ecoregion make it particularly vulnerable to disturbances.

-The priority conservation actions for the next decade will be to: 1) manage the spread of introduced plant species; 2) reduce wild boar impact through population management; and 3) enact restoration efforts for areas altered by previous human occupation.
+The priority conservation actions for the next decade will be to 1) manage the spread of introduced plant species; 2) reduce wild boar impact through population management; 3) enact restoration efforts for areas altered by previous human occupation.

 1. D’ambrosio, U. 2019.
 Central America: Off the coast of Costa Rica in the Pacific Ocean. https://www.worldwildlife.org/ecoregions/nt0116 Accessed January 14, 2019.